christsven/H.E.A.T/README.md

 ***

-## Sources
+## Sources and FAQ

 Most images were taken from Wikipedia articles or Google Image searches and traced over.
 All information regarding weapon names were also taken from Wikipedia or the websites of their respective origin country or manufacturer.
+For a more detailed look, [here](/ruleset/sources.md) is the links to every image I traced.

-NATO military iconology according to APP-6(C).
+NATO military iconology according to [APP-6(C)](https://www.cimic-coe.org/resources/external-publications/app-6-c.pdf).

+Lastly, Here are answers to some [questions](/ruleset/faq.md) you might have.